Efficiently Collecting Training Dataset for 2D Object Detection by Online Visual Feedback: Human-in-the-loop Dataset Collection

 Using \textit{setFromSphericalCoords} in \textit{Vector3} class\footnote{https://threejs.org/docs/\#api/en/math/Vector3} of the three.js, we can easily calculate an object position $\bm{v}$ in the Cartesian coordinate system as follows.

 where $r$ denotes the hemispherical radius.
-To set planar normals of the rectangular objects to be parallel to $\bm{v}$, we use a function \textit{lookAt} of \textit{Object3D} class\footnote{https://threejs.org/docs/\#api/en/core/Object3D} of the three.js.
+To set the planar normal of the rectangular objects to be parallel to $\bm{v}$, we use a function \textit{lookAt} of \textit{Object3D} class\footnote{https://threejs.org/docs/\#api/en/core/Object3D} of the three.js.

 Once one of the rectangular objects exists in the center of the captured image, the corresponding displayed rectangle disappears indicating the capturing is finished.
 The hemisphere hides as little of the object's appearance as possible.
 A semi-transparent hemispherical object is superimposed on the image displayed in rendering.
 These semi-transparent objects allow the user to easily observe the actual target object's pose.
 Users can monitor the progress of the collection not only through the collection rate but also by observing the updating hemisphere, which provides information about the remaining uncaptured areas and helps the user move the camera effectively.
-With this feature, the camera viewpoints (\ie,~the object pose observed from the camera) do not overlap with existing datasets.
+With this feature, the viewpoints (\ie~the object pose observed from the camera) do not overlap with existing datasets, leading to unbiased datasets.